 Hull: Length 18 feet 0 inches (549 cm) – Width: 20.5 inches (52 cm) – Volume: 383 litres.

-The Taran is a fast sea kayak with easy and predictable handling in all conditions.
+The Taran is fast but with easy and predictable handling in even the most demanding conditions.
 The high volume bow gives a dry ride and maintains high speed through chop and rough conditions.
 The flattened U-shaped centre section ensures the fast hull is not compromised in terms of stability or manoeuvrability.
-The Taran is fitted with the SmartTrack rudder system as standard; this further enhances the handling, giving easy and precise heading changes.
+The Taran is fitted with the Smart Track rudder system as standard; this enhances the handling even further, giving easy and precise heading changes.
 Without the rudder deployed the Taran is designed to weather cock slightly and responds well to lean steering.
-Though the Taran has fast, sleek lines it actually has the largest volume in the Rockpool fleet (383 litres), so there is plenty of scope to carry all that camping kit.
+Though the Taran has fast, sleek lines it actually has the largest volume in the Rockpool fleet (383 litres), so there is enough space to carry all the camping kit needed even for long term expeditions - try 67 or 72 days for example!

 Hull: